Rakeela/dragora-notes/Chives-of-Wrath.md

 I'm not sure how I'll manage irrigation in my garage.
 This should involve a fairly large amount of water.
 I want to control the growing temperature by controlling the temperature of the soil, and I want to do that by pumping temperature-controlled water through the grow boxes.

 I'm also bad at spatial planning, and I have to build my own grow rig.
 There should be software for this...
+No.  Better.
+Legos!

 ---
 Back to [[Everloathing-Agritechnologies]]